vxgmichel/pyweek-dojo/README.md

 pyweek-dojo
 ===========

-A minimalistic versus fighting game (and a Pyweek 19 entry)
+A minimalistic versus fighting game (and a Pyweek 19 entry).

 ![Screenshot](/resource/image/screenshot.png?raw=true "ScreenShot")

+In one dojo, with one life, so one hit causes one win.
+The gameplay is based on the fact that you can grab the walls and ceiling of the room to jump on your opponent.

 ## Requirement